atlasgong/payload-sentinel/README.md

 Then add the plugin to your `payload.config.ts`:
 ```
-import { payloadSentinel } from "payloadSentinel";
+import { payloadSentinel } from "payload-sentinel";

 export default buildConfig({
   plugins: [